Netflix/metaflow-docs/getting-started/tutorials-r/season-1-the-local-experience/episode01.md

 1. Ingests a CSV file containing metadata about movies.
 2. Loads two of the columns from the CSV into python lists.
 3. In parallel branches:
-    - A) Filters movies by the genre parameter.
+    - Filters movies by the genre parameter.
-    - B) Choose a random movie from a different genre.
+    - Choose a random movie from a different genre.
 4. Displays the top entries from the playlist.

 ```R